dataux/dataux/README.md

 * NOT Production ready.
 Currently supporting a few non-critical use-cases (ad-hoc queries, support tool) in production.

 ## Try it Out
-This example imports a day worth of historical data from  https://www.githubarchive.org/ into a local elasticsearch server for example.
+This example imports a couple hours worth of historical data from  https://www.githubarchive.org/ into a local elasticsearch server for example.
 Requires [nats.io](http://nats.io) and etcd server running local as well.
 Docker setup coming soon.